jacquelineselbach/VAR23/README.md

 This README document provides an overview and instructions for setting up and running the stack game, an interactive 3D game developed using Three.js for 3D rendering and Cannon-es for physics simulation.
 The game incorporates features like dynamic lighting, background color changes based on the system theme and animated 3D birds for an immersive gaming experience.
-It is heavily inspired by "Blocks" for Android or iOS.
+It is heavily inspired by "Stack" for Android or iOS.

 Features